Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 7. Higher Quality Well Protected Gutter Machine:

 I spent an extra $1,500 on my gutter machine for the extra rack of rollers to bend a safety hem on the back wall of the gutter to help keep it stronger and straighter across to the roof edge.
 It also provides an open hem to push the no-clip hidden hanger up into the back of the gutter, again keeping the gap to the roof line as tight as possible.
-A detail you will not find elsewhere.
+An important detail you will not find elsewhere.

 I have one of the few gutter roll-forming machines that has been kept out of the elements since it was new.
 I have already had to replace about a dozen bearings in it due to rust just from condensation in the air.
 I also keep my machine free of gutter coil when not in use; as recommended by the manufacturer.
-This avoids dust and debris build-up from settling in the partially formed gutter, which can cause dents in the gutter, and cause rust to develop on those rollers faster.
+This avoids dust and debris build-up from settling in the partially formed gutter, which can cause dents in the gutter, and cause rust to develop on those rollers that much faster.

 This is a serious issue most people would not have considered.
-When getting other bids ask them to show you what condition their gutter machine is in.
+When getting bids ask them to show you what condition their gutter machine is in.
 As an example I had to rent a K-6 gutter machine for a large copper gutter job I did back in 2000.
 That machine was just 2 years old, but the guillotine was so rusted it would not move.
 It took me several hours to free it up with WD-40 and hammers.
-Then I tried to just rotate the spool holding the copper coil, which was going the wrong direction, but the bolt to loosen the lock was so seized up with rust it broke off instead of turning.
+Then I tried to just rotate the spool holding the copper coil, which was going the wrong direction, but the bolt to loosen the lock was so seized up with rust.
+It broke off instead of turning.
 That bolt must not have been even galvanized.
 Luckily I was making copper gutters and did not need to worry about scratching up a paint surface, but I was not happy with the results of those gutters run through that relatively new gutter machine.

-You can see and read about the design and fabrication of the trailer shell I made to cover my gutter machine and keep it as dry as possible on my Gutter Machine web pages.
+You can see and read more about the design and fabrication of the trailer shell I made to cover my gutter machine and keep it as dry as possible on my Gutter Machine web pages.

 Here is a close-up of a hidden hanger and screw, in an almond painted aluminum gutter 8.
 Only Rust Free Gutters:

 If called on it, those Gutter Contractors will claim they use only steel for your benefit.
 They will try to convince you steel gutters are much stronger than aluminum.
 This is a lie and they know it.
 Beside the fact that; damaged gutters accounts for less than 10% of gutter replacements, compared to the replacement of rusted out steel gutters, which is around 70%.
-The steel being used for gutters is much thinner.
+The steel being used for gutters is much thinner than aluminum.
 These Gutter Contractors cannot get steel which is as thick as the aluminum used for gutters.
 Even if they could, it would destroy the bearings in their roll-forming gutter machine, and bog it down, burning out the motor.

 Another extreme example: I replaced some super thick custom steel gutters on 2 of the local Stuart Anderson Cattle Co.
 Restaurants back in 1997.
 Those steel gutters I removed were so thick they had to be formed in a shop on a powerful hydraulic bender in 10' sections and welded together end to end.
 I had to use a steel cutting blade on a circular saw to cut them apart with sparks spraying out!
 Even though they had paid a fortune for those custom steel gutters, they still did not last.
 They had rusted through the bottom within a couple decades.
 Don't be fooled by a slick talking salesman.
 It is only a matter of cheap materials and their profit margin they are really interested in, which is why they try to push steel gutters on you.